geoffwv/gem--project-backup-10-1/README.md

 # Gem::Project
 Welcome to my first gem!
 The EPL Info Gem lists facts about the teams in the 2019-2020 English Premier League, the greatest football league in the world!
 You can find out the name of your favorite (or least favorite) teams stadium, it capacity, where the team is actually from, and the nicknames for the team.
 I hope you enjoy the gem and learn something about the teams of the EPL!
+Go Blues!

 ## Installation